Ahmed Al-Harrasi: Career

 Ahmed Al-Harrasi is the vice-chancellor for graduate studies, research and external relations, and chairman of the Natural and Medical Sciences Research Center (NMSRC) at the University of Nizwa.

 His name appeared in the list of Elsevier BV Data for "Updated science-wide author databases of standardized citation indicators" in 2019.
 In 2021, he was listed as one of the greatest chemists and scholars of all time in Germany.
 He is a member of the editorial board of the Elsevier Phytochemistry journal, and a member of the Global Frankincense Alliance (GFA) advisory board.
 He is nominated as a member of the Scientific Board of the International Basic Science Programme (IBSP).
 He is a board member of the Oman Academic Accreditation Authority and Quality Assurance (OAAAQA) and nominated as a member of an advisory committee of the First Gulf Chemistry Association (GCA 2022).
 He is a member of the scientific committee of the Middle East International Dermatology & Aesthetic Medicine Conference & Exhibition (MEIDAM).
+He has been appointed as a member of the Editorial Advisory Board for Phytochemistry Letters, a publication available on ScienceDirect.